Germany: Thuringia state premier Kemmerich quits, 'effective immediately' | DW | 08.02.2020

 From 2014, Ramelow had headed a "red-red-green" regional cabinet in Erfurt, comprising his Left, Thuringia's Social Democrats and Greens, with a governable majority.

-This grouping emerged short of a majority in October's Thuringia election, hoping instead to form a minority government tolerated within the Er.
+This grouping emerged short of a majority in October's Thuringia election, hoping instead to form a minority government tolerated within the Erfurt assembly.